grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 ### CortexMemoryMapAreasTooHigh

-This alert fires when a Cortex process has a number of memory map areas close to the limit.
+This alert fires when a Mimir process has a number of memory map areas close to the limit.
 The limit is a per-process limit imposed by the kernel and this issue is typically caused by a large number of mmap-ed failes.

 How to **fix**: